Parliamentary.ai

 Overview

-This bill mandates a referendum on the UK and Gibraltar's proposed exit package from the European Union before Article 50 is triggered.
-The referendum would allow citizens to either approve the government's proposed exit plan or opt to remain in the EU.
+This bill proposes a referendum on the UK's exit package from the European Union before Article 50 is triggered.
+The referendum would allow the public to either endorse the government's proposed exit package or choose to remain in the EU.

 Description